-(1) The signature on the back of the card matches the signature on the patron's ID or, b.
+- b.
 When a purchase is made with a credit card and the item is returned, the patron shall receive a credit to their account, not cash.
 Cashiers must verify on the receipt that the last four numbers on the credit card match the last four numbers of the credit card on the original purchase receipt.
-In the event that the patron does not have the credit card used for the original purchase, a gift card or gift certificate shall be issued for the return.

-(2) The name on the card matches the name on the patron's ID.
+In the event that the patron does not have the credit card used for the original purchase, a gift card or gift certificate shall be issued for the return. - c.
+At no time shall anyone, other than the actual person identified on the credit card, be authorized to use that card for purchases or service.
+For credit card transactions where the patron is required to sign a paper receipt, the signature on the card must match the signature on the receipt. - 6.
+Military STAR Cards.
+The same policies that apply to all credit cards apply to the Star Card.
+Only the authorized user of the Military Star Card account shall use the card for purchases or account maintenance.